Emmanuel T. Santos

-Emmanuel T. Santos, also known as Noli Santos, is a lawyer, management practitioner, and educator in the Philippines.
+Emmanuel Tiu Santos (January 26, 1938 – June 1, 2020), also known as Noli Santos, was a lawyer, politician, management practitioner, and educator in the Philippines.
 He was a delegate to the 1971 Constitutional Convention which drafted the 1973 Philippine Constitution.
-He is currently the president of the Philippine British Society (PBS).
+He also served as the Governor of Nueva Ecija from 1986 to 1987, as well as president of the Philippine British Society (PBS).